Tax compliance risk management process for customers managed by Mid-sized Business: response to the provision of a certificate - general

 Specific situations might arise between the CET or Caseworker and the SAO in connection with the provision of a certificate

-- if the CRM expects a certificate and one is provided, see SAOG17610
+- if the Customer Compliance Manager (CCM) expects a certificate and one is provided, see SAOG17610

-- if the CRM does not expect a certificate and one is provided, see SAOG17620.
+- if the CCM does not expect a certificate and one is provided, see SAOG17620.